![]() ®

 |

 Whoa, how many fallacies can there be in just one post?
-One, the screens were in use way before the CBX existed, and also on models introduced long after.
+One, the screens were in use way before the CBX existed--on the SOHC 750 for example--and also on several models introduced since.
 Two, the factory screens do not disintegrate.
-More than fifty years and counting, virtually all of them are still in use. |
+More than fifty years and counting, virtually all of them are still in use.
+It's the kit screens that are junk. |

 |